PlatinumLucario/Bassoon/README.md

 - Audio Recording.
 This should be possible, it would be nice
 - NuGet packaging
 - Documentation fixups
-  - Including have the Doxygen docs built automatically
+  - Including have the Doxygen docs built automatically, and then published on GitLab pages
+- Adding a "pan audio" feature
+- Fade-in/fade-out feature
+- Some sort of "playlist" object/class/feature

 Developing
 ----------

+- These are the common requirements.
+I'd recommend getting them from a package manager (e.g. Homebrew on OS X, and MSYS2 on Windows):
+  - CMake
+  - Make
-- Common requirements: CMake, GCC (or a compatible C compiler), GNU autotools, pkg-config, .NET Core runtime
+  - GCC (or a compatible C compiler)
+  - GNU autotools
+  - pkg-config
+  - .NET Core runtime
 - Windows: You'll need MSYS2 installed, along with the the `mingw-w64-x86_64-toolchain` package installed
   - Make sure your version of `gcc` is at least 8.x.
 I was having compile errors with earlier releases.